ptoche/piketty/slidify/lectures/Chapter 09/index.md

 - `2`.
 The explosion of very high labor incomes has occurred in some advanced countries but not in others, suggesting that country-specific differences are crucial and that universal causes such as technological change can be ruled out.
 - This is a major objection against the marginal productivity theory.
 - The rise of the supermanager is largely an Anglo-Saxon phenomenon.
-After 1980, the income share of the top centile has risen significantly in the United States, Great Britain, Canada, and Australia.
+After 1980, the income share of the top centile started rising sharply in the United States, United Kingdom, Canada, and Australia.
 The explosion of top labor incomes explains at least 2/3 of the rise in top incomes, and has occurred in both the financial and nonfinancial sectors.
 - Cross-country differences would not be so large if the rise of the supermanager were a purely technological phenomenon.

 ---